-It might seem that I am taking this too far, but I am trying to explain the basics which the proponents of ‘eschewing religion’ are either uninformed about, or ignore, or may have even forgotten after leaving school for a long while.
+It might seem that I am taking this too far back, but I think it is pertinent to explain these basics which the proponents of ‘eschewing religion’ are either uninformed about, or ignore, or may have forgotten about after leaving school for a long while.

-Another, which I cannot entirely blame the proponents for, but also blame our religious agents for, is the abuse of their pastoral role for selfish desires that further worsen the hardships of their followers.
+Another, which I cannot entirely blame these proponents for, but also blame religious agents for, is the abuse of their pastoral role for selfish desires that further worsen the hardships of their followers.
 These religious leaders are hardly different from our National Assembly members who have misappropriated their office to allocate public funds to themselves as allowances.
 In the case of the religious leaders, they blackmail their congregation with their ‘exaggerated’ interpretations and preaching of the Bible, thereby placing more burdens on the poor congregations – Matthew 23:4.
 Hence, when people see pastors flying in jets or building some castles in the air while their congregation and the mass of religious followers wallow in abject poverty, they come up with the above conclusions that religion is no longer relevant to society.
 Do not worry about these leaders, the Bible already says to them – woe; Luke 11:46.
 It is better for them to drown themselves than cause the little ones to stumble – Matthew 18:6.

 Also worrisome, is the wanton killing, enslaving and destruction of lives and property, by certain religious sects and extremists, in the name of God.
 This should not be a surprise because even the Bible has warned about such events – John 16:2.
-The Bible’s manner of statement shows it is wrong to do this; in the eyes of the law, it is also wrong; reason and common sense knows it is wrong; and so, generally condemned.
+The Bible’s words show it is wrong to do this; in the eyes of the law, it is also wrong; reason and common sense knows it is wrong; and so, generally condemned.
 Therefore, this is not the fault of religion, but some mental illness, ignorance, hypocrisy and evil; it also happens among atheists.
-Such perpetrators of evil are dissidents who will always find something to hinge on to enact their unholy desires.
+Such perpetrators of evil are dissidents who will always find something to use as excuse to perpetrate their unholy desires.